blues/m5stack/CONTRIBUTING.md

   already been submitted.
-* When submitting a bug report, please include a [Gist][] that includes a stack trace and any details that may be necessary to reproduce the bug, including your gem version, Ruby version, and operating system.
+* When submitting a bug report, please include a [Gist][] that includes a stack trace and any details that may be necessary to reproduce the bug, including your release version, board version, and operating system.
 Ideally, a bug report should include a pull request with failing specs.

 [gist]: https://gist.github.com/